 Depending on your grocery store, you may be able to find sprouted whole grain wheat flour in the baking aisle.
 However, I had better success going to a market that specializes in healthy foods.
 Of course, you can also find it on Amazon.

-King Arthur Whole Grain Sprouted Wheat Flour, available on Amazon
+One Degree Organic Sprouted Whole Wheat Flour, available on Amazon

 Sprouted flour can be made from any type of whole grain, not just wheat.
 Sprouted grains are those that are allowed to sprout and begin to germinate.

 Sprouting breaks down many of the protective barriers in grains, making them easier to digest, and allowing for better absorption of many of the vitamins and minerals found in the grain.

 They also taste better.
 During sprouting, some of the starches break down into simple sugars, resulting in a slightly sweeter flavor and less of the bitterness that is sometimes associated with whole grains.